timusus/KTagLib/README.md

 `KTagLib.getMetadata(fileDescriptor: Int)`

-This returns a HashMap representing the tags (metadata) of the audio file located at `fileDescriptor`.
+This returns a Metadata object, containing the tags and audio properties of the audio file located at `fileDescriptor`, or null if none are found

 #### Retrieve Artwork ####